-Big Sur update has introduced a number of major changes in macOS.
-One of them is disabling of Network Kernel Extensions (NKE) API that has been used by Proxifier for Mac v2.
+The Big Sur update introduces a number of major changes in macOS.
+One of them is disabling of the Network Kernel Extensions (NKE) API, which Proxifier for Mac v2 uses.
 The new Network Extensions API has been introduced to replace it.
-We have rewritten the network part of Proxifier to adopt this change.
-Together with the other improvements it has been released as Proxifier for Mac v3.
+We have rewritten the network part of Proxifier to adapt to this change.
+Together with other improvements, Proxifier for Mac v3 has been released.

-If you purchase Proxifier for Mac v2 on or after:
+If you purchased Proxifier for Mac v2 on or after:

-You can extract your existing v2 key using one of the following commands in Terminal:
+You can extract your current v2 key using one of the following commands in Terminal:

-Proxifier for Mac v3 has File->Import v2 Profile... menu command that allows you to import v2 profiles (configuration).
-Alternatively, you can save profile to a file using File->Export... in v2 and import this file using File->Import... in v3.
+Proxifier for Mac v3 includes the File->Import v2 Profile... menu command, which allows you to import configuration from v2.
+Alternatively, you can save profile to a file using File->Export... in v2 and then import the file using File->Import... in v3.

-Proxifier for Mac v3 runs in a sandbox and it is technically impossible for it to migrate the profiles automatically.
+Because Proxifier for Mac v3 runs in a sandbox, it is technically impossible for it to migrate the profiles automatically.

 Unfortunately, the new Big Sur API is currently unstable.
-There are issues that persist when Proxifier is just running and they do not depend on Proxifier configuration or code.
-The bugs have been reported to Apple and hopefully will be resolved with the next Big Sur updates.
+There are issues that persist when Proxifier is running even with an empty configuration, and they do not depend on Proxifier configuration or code.
+These issues have been reported to Apple, and we hope they will be resolved in future Big Sur updates.

-Please feel free to contact us at email@example.com and we will do our best to help you.
+Please feel free to contact us at email@example.com.
+We will do our best to help you.

-Applications report errors like "Protocol wrong type for socket", "Failed to find a free local port", "Protocol wrong type for socket (Listen failed)"
+Applications report errors such as "Protocol wrong type for socket", "Failed to find a free local port", and "Protocol wrong type for socket (Listen failed)".

 There is a bug in Network Extension API in the current version of macOS Big Sur.
 Apple has been aware of it since September.
 Hopefully, the problem will be fixed in the next Big Sur update.

-Affected applications may include Safari, built-in ssh, Cisco Webex and others.
-You have a third-party VPN or firewall product like Cisco AnyConnect, Little Snitch, etc.
+Safari, built-in ssh, Cisco Webex, and other applications are unable to connect to the Internet.
+You have a third-party VPN or firewall product like Cisco AnyConnect or Little Snitch.

-Most likely it is caused by a problem in Network Extension API.
-Apparently, two Network Extensions cannot run simultaneously in the current version of macOS Big Sur.
-We are working with Apple to resolve this.
+This issue is caused by a problem in the Network Extension API.
+Apparently, two network extensions cannot run simultaneously in the current version of macOS Big Sur.
+We are working with Apple to resolve this issue.